PeterLuschny/Calendars.jl/README.md

 julia> ConvertDate(CE, 1756, 1, 27, AM)
 ```

-computes from the Common date (1756, 1, 27) the Hebrew date (5516, 11, 25).
+computes from the Common date (1756, 1, 27) the corresponding Hebrew date (5516, 11, 25).
 If 'show' is 'true' the line

     "CE-1756-01-27 -> AM-5516-11-25"

 is printed.

-A second function returns a table of the dates of all supported calendars.
+Another key function returns a table of the dates of all supported calendars.

 ```julia
 CalendarDates(date::CDate, show=false::Bool)
 ```

 The parameters follow the same conventions as those of `ConvertDate`.
-The components of the date can also be given separately.
+The date can be given as a tuple, or the components of the date can be given separately.
 For example:

 ```julia
 julia> CalendarDates("Common", 1756, 1, 27, true)